drewet/GammaEngine/README.md

 mingw32-w64 is also required to build GE on win32 OS.

-Pre-compiled binaries are also available here :
+Pre-compiled binaries are also available here : http://ci.drich.fr/job/GammaEngine/
-/* TODO *\

 # Documentation
 Full documentation is available here : http://doc.drich.fr